MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

       [in] ICoreWebView2WebMessageReceivedEventArgs* args);
 }

+/// This is the callback for `ChannelClosed` events on ICoreWebView2DirectMessageChannel.
 [uuid(573B5EE5-21C7-4E9F-AE33-C65BD085ACEE), object, pointer_default(unique)]
 interface ICoreWebView2StagingDirectMessageChannelClosedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist